openwisp/openwisp-radius/docs/source/user/enforcing_limits.rst

-**Note on the default group**: keep in mind that the group flagged as default will by automatically assigned to new users, it cannot be deleted nor it can be flagged as non-default: to set another group as default simply check that group as the deafult one, save and **openwisp-radius** will remove the default flag from the old default group.
+**Note on the default group**: keep in mind that the group flagged as default will by automatically assigned to new users, it cannot be deleted nor it can be flagged as non-default: to set another group as default simply check that group as the default one, save and **openwisp-radius** will remove the default flag from the old default group.

 Freeradius configuration